ma595/RSE_HPC-ISC24/submit/index.md

 As part of the Workshop track at ISC24 (International Supercomputing Conference) we are looking for speakers in two categories:

-* **Talks Session 1: Early career speaker.** We are looking for  early career RSE or HPC engineers or students that could share their experience when entering the RSE/HPC community or how a story how a collaboration was possible because of the community aided in achieving a community goal (training, collaboration)
+* **Talks Session 1: Early career speaker.** We are looking for early career RSE or HPC engineers or students who could share their experience when entering the RSE/HPC community or how a story how a collaboration was possible because of the community aided in achieving a community goal (training, collaboration)

-* **Talks Session 2: Career Paths and training formats.** We are looking for individuals that can talk about specific career paths in the RSE/HPC community or training formats/platforms.
+* **Talks Session 2: Career Paths and training formats.** We are looking for individuals who can talk about specific career paths in the RSE/HPC community or training formats/platforms.

 Do you have a story to tell how the RSE/HPC community helped improve a project for example by finding collaboration partners or offering training?
 Or have you been involved in developing a training course or establishing career paths?

-You can use the form below to propose a talk or poster to be presented at RSEHPC@ISC24.The deadline for submissions is **29th Feb 2024**.
+You can use the form below to propose a talk or poster to be presented at RSEHPC@ISC24.
+The deadline for submissions is **29th Feb 2024**.
 Each attendee may only give one talk.

 RSEHPC@ISC24 will emphasise an open and inclusive atmosphere, and we encourage proposals from a diverse range of backgrounds.
 If you have any questions about submitting a talk, feel free to contact [Stefanie Reuter (sr2003@cam.ac.uk) ](mailto:sr2003@cam.ac.uk) or [Matthew Archer (ma595@cam.ac.uk) ](mailto:ma595@cam.ac.uk).